Super creamy pineapple bars made with protein-packed Greek yogurt & sweet pineapple juice. Only 130 calories per square.

 - Once chilled, lift the foil out of the pan using the overhang on the sides and cut into squares.
 For neat squares, I use a very sharp knife and wipe it clean with a paper towel after each cut.
 Leftovers keep well in the refrigerator for up to 5 days.

-You will need 2 large eggs plus an additional egg yolk making a total of 3 egg yolks and 2 egg whites.
+- You need 2 large eggs plus an additional egg yolk making a total of 3 egg yolks and 2 egg whites.

-Using SparkRecipes calculator, these bars come out to 129 calories, 6g fat, 13g carbs, 4g protein each.
-This is using Philadelphia light cream cheese, FAGE nonfat plain Greek yogurt, Eggland's Best large eggs, Dole 100% pineapple juice, and Nabisco graham crackers.
+- Using SparkRecipes calculator, these bars come out to 129 calories, 6g fat, 13g carbs, 4g protein each.
+This is using Philadelphia light cream cheese, FAGE nonfat plain Greek yogurt, Dole 100% pineapple juice, and Nabisco graham crackers.

 Did you make a recipe?